 You may also want to wear some light cool colours because we know that dark colours attract heat more.
 You can get itchy from too much heat.

 So you may want to wear long sleeves or scarves made out of light weight fabric.
 This can keep you shielded from the sun but still give you that airflow to keep you cool.

 It may be tempting to try new foods when you travel but…

 I tend to stick to foods that I know won’t give me a reaction.

 I’d rather experiment when I’m home then deal with a flare up when I’m on vacation.

 12. Portable fan

-Yes, this saved me a few times on my trip to India.
+Yes, this saved me a few times on my trips to hot places.

 It was getting really hot and I was starting to itch.

 So I busted out my portable USB powered fan to cool me until I could cool off in the A/C.